-We lost Tut this month, following a short bout with cancer, and the women at Hart House will keenly feel his absence.
+We lost Tut in October 2019, following a short bout with cancer, and the women at Hart House will keenly feel his absence.
 He was an amazing cat who helped a lot of women during his 16+ years living in the program.
 He provided solace at times of sorrow, company for those who felt alone, and serenity for those who felt anxious and afraid.

 The therapeutic benefits of these beautiful creatures simply cannot be discounted.
 They lift spirits, lower blood pressure, aid with healing from physical illness, and help alleviate or prevent feelings of loneliness.
 Whether we are sad, hurting, angry, content, or unwell, our pets always seem to know.
 And, they always seem to do what pets do best – they stay by our side.
 With the uplifted mood they leave us in, it is no wonder that they can be beneficial in recovery.